Your source for fun, free games-services-software

 - What is FTP, upload, ASCII and binary?

 - Where can I get an FTP program?

-- My images don't show up on the page.
+- Why don't my images don't show up my page?

 What do the terms in the instructions mean?

 - What is a Server?
 This is the place where you put your web page files so people can view them on the internet.

 - What is upload?
 It is the process of installing your web page files onto your server.
 Also, known as publish.